ooaklee/ghatd/README.md

 asdf exec go run cli/cli.go <desired-command> --help
 ```

 The `new` command can assemble a host application from one or more Details, but the generator remains experimental and its defaults may target development branches or module versions.
 Review the generated application and run `asdf exec go mod tidy` before relying on it.
+Generated applications include a host-owned `cmd/mongo-migrator` adapter and `migrations/mongo/template.go`; the adapter keeps using GHATD's shared migration implementation while its host imports are rewritten to the new module.

 Example local command: